EYH0602/gunrock_web/docs/dcash/wallet.md

 Conceptually, you should view the wallet application as a thin UI layer for the API server.
-The only state that wallet needs to store across commands is the `auth_token` and the `user_id` that the `/auth-tokens` endpoint returns after a successfull authentication.
+The only state that wallet needs to store across commands is the `auth_token` and the `user_id` that the `/auth-tokens` endpoint returns after a successful authentication.
 Other than that, all data should be fetched from the server.

 ## Invoking the dcash program